kruize/autotune/docs/runtime_recommendations.md

 The JSON output from a call to the `/generateRecommendation` API includes a `runtime_recommendations` section.
 This section provides specific tunables or environment variables for optimization.

-For examples of response structures related to runtimes, please refer to Generate Recommendations API [Example Response](https://github.com/kruize/autotune/blob/mvp_demo/design/KruizeLocalAPI.md#generate-recommendations-api).
+For examples of response structures related to runtimes, please refer to the Generate Recommendations API [Example Response](https://github.com/kruize/autotune/blob/mvp_demo/design/KruizeLocalAPI.md#generate-recommendations-api).

 ---